 As a tradesperson, you will be all too aware of the importance of attracting, retaining and meeting the needs of your customers.
 Satisfied, engaged and cooperative customers are not only a pleasure to deal with, but also allow you to get on with the job in an efficient way.

-Difficult customers, on the other hand, can make life very difficult for you from the outset.
+Difficult customers, on the other hand, can make life very challenging for you from the outset.
 For example, difficult customers will dispute the quote, question every aspect of your work, prompt you to work longer hours, get the work finished faster, attempt to negotiate the final payment and basically do something every day to remind you why you want to take a kango hammer to their toes.

 One of the most effective ways to mitigate the impact of the difficult customer on your business, and to prevent a charge of intent to commit grievous bodily harm with a kango hammer, is to ensure that you are able to capture, use, share and refer to timely and relevant information about each job.
 This will help to eliminate confusion, misunderstandings and disagreements.